YitziG/api/_documentation/getting_started.md

 content_markdown: |-
   Welcome to our API.

-  This API document is designed for those interested in finding an amazing developer advocate.
+  This API document is designed for developer advocate research.

   You'll succeed if you do this.
   {: .success }